 ASEP’s goal is to provide elementary school students with adult mentors and a structured after school program in order to facilitate both the academic and socio-developmental success of the Little Buddies in our program.
 Mentors are PLU students whose pay is funded through PLU’s Federal Work Study program.
 As part of their role, mentors help students with their homework, providing assistance in both literacy and math.
 They also provide a positive adult role model for the students, and the program itself provides a structured after-school time period where students are engaged in constructive, positive activities.
 Mentors are assigned to one student, and while the program takes place in a group setting, the time mentors spend with their students is focused one-on-one.
 This time provides crucial supplemental support to students who may not otherwise receive it.

-For more information about our Federal Community Service Work Study Programs, please contact the Program Specialist, Tiffany Lemmon at email@example.com or call 253-535-7173.
+For more information about our Federal Community Service Work Study Programs, please contact the Program Specialist, Kristin Menson at firstname.lastname@example.org or call 253-535-7173.